Simmons (electronic drum company): History

-Burgess had recorded extensively with the prototype of the SDS-V on the Landscape album, with Shock and Spandau Ballet before the SDS-V (5), was introduced commercially in 1981.
-The world's first fully electronic drum set, the SDS-V featured the famous hexagonal pads and distinctive sounds heard in countless songs by 1980s bands, including Duran Duran and Spandau Ballet.
+Burgess had recorded extensively with the prototype of the SDSV on the Landscape album, with Shock and Spandau Ballet before the SDSV, was introduced commercially in 1981.
+The world's first fully electronic drum set, the SDSV featured the famous hexagonal pads and distinctive sounds heard in countless songs by 1980s bands, including Duran Duran and Spandau Ballet.
 The standard configuration consisted of an expandable rack-mountable "brain", containing the various drum sounds, and pad modules for bass drum, snare, and three toms.
 Two spare slots are available so that cymbal or extra tom modules can be added; drummers may choose to use acoustic cymbals rather than the Simmons sounds, which have been compared to that of a trash can lid.
 Connections to the unit were by XLR plugs, and it can be interfaced with a drum sequencer.

 In Germany and the rest of Europe, Simmons had also a great success.
 Sibi Siebert counterpart of Baz Watts, both clinicians for Simmons, was travelling from Stockholm to Barcelona to show and play the kits.